2025 Tracking Federal Developments

 Landmark Supreme Court Decisions

-Several landmark legal challenges to anti-LGBTQ actions, laws, and policies have made their way to the Supreme Court in recent years, and this month, we’re expecting decisions that could impact the fight for LGBTQ+ equality nationwide.
-The Court’s decision in US v.
-Skrmetti–a challenge to Tennessee's ban on gender-affirming care for youth brought by the ACLU and Lambda Legal–will determine what kind of legal review gender identity based discrimination should receive, and, potentially, whether state laws banning gender-affirming care for youth are unconstitutional.
+Several landmark legal challenges to anti-LGBTQ actions, laws, and policies have made their way to the Supreme Court in recent years, and in June, the Court released several decisions that will impact the fight for LGBTQ+ equality nationwide.

 Standalone Anti-LGBTQ Bills